top_heading

 [106:4] For He is the One who fed them after hunger, and provided them with security after fear.

 [59:10] Those who became believers after them say, “Our Lord, forgive us and our brethren who preceded us to the faith, and keep our hearts from harboring any hatred towards those who believed.
-Our Lord, You are Compassionate, Most Merciful.”
+Our Lord, indeed, You are Compassionate, Merciful.”

 Practicing religious rites as given by God are our opportunities and means of achieving success to ensure our safe return to Him.
-They are the essential nourishment required for the growth and development of our souls, and failure to feed the soul through these prescribed religious rites leads to spiritual starvation and eventual loss of the soul (7:9).
+They are the essential components for the growth and development of our souls, and failure to feed the soul through these prescribed religious rites leads to spiritual starvation and eventual loss of the soul (7:9).

 In its 7 components (distinct recitation) we recite 50 Arabic words consisting of 228 letters that are repeated to observe 17 units of Salat at 5 times on a regular day and 15 units on Friday following a straight forward method.
 Thus, Salat is simple, easy and short.
 There are many good reasons of it but universal comprehension, practicability, perfectness and continuance are worthy of mention.
-The words we recite are appropriate words at appropriate postion, which are befitting to meet the requirements to be responded by God.
+The words we recite are appropriate words at appropriate position, which are befitting to meet the requirements to be responded by God.
 However, it can also be supported by a simple mathematical confirmation to strengthen our heart.
 If we add the number of components, which is 7, and the number of words, which is 50 and the number of letters, which is 228 in the recitation of the prayer, the total is a multiple of 19 => 7 + 50 + 228 = 285 = 19x15 being a letter level confirmation conforming to the commandment of Salat in the Quran (20:14).
 However, we may shorten our Salat at certain situations (4:101) but we are to observe Salat at all circumstances being humbled to God (23:1-2):

 Peaceful Friday, salaam and God bless.